 - Ideal for cats with food sensitivities and allergies

 - Extraordinarily low carbohydrate content

-The food contains 156 calories in each 5.5-ounce can or about 28 calories per ounce.
+This wet food has 137 calories in each 5.5-ounce can or about 25 calories per ounce.

-Chicken, Chicken Broth, Vegetable Broth, Chicken Liver, Dried Egg Product, Natural Flavors, Agar-Agar, Calcium Carbonate, Carrots, Cranberries, Parsley, Sodium Tripolyphosphate, Salt, Potassium Chloride, Taurine, Choline Chloride, Dried Green Lipped Mussel (Source of Lysine), Iron Proteinate, Zinc Proteinate, Manganese Proteinate, Copper Proteinate, Magnesium Proteinate, Sodium Selenite, Calcium Iodate, Thiamine Mononitrate, Niacin Supplement, Vitamin E Supplement, Calcium Pantothenate, Pyridoxine Hydrochloride, Riboflavin Supplement, Biotin, Vitamin B12 Supplement, Vitamin D2 Supplement, Folic Acid.
+Beef, Beef Broth, Vegetable Broth, Beef Liver, Natural Flavors, Dried Egg Product, Agar-Agar, Calcium Carbonate, Potassium Chloride, Flaxseed, Carrots, Cranberries, Parsley, Sodium Tripolyphosphate, Salt, Taurine, Salmon Oil, Choline Chloride, Dicalcium Phosphate, Dried Green Lipped Mussel (Source of Lysine), Iron Proteinate, Zinc Proteinate, Manganese Proteinate, Copper Proteinate, Magnesium Proteinate, Sodium Selenite, Calcium Iodate, Thiamine Mononitrate, Niacin Supplement, Vitamin E Supplement, Calcium Pantothenate, Pyridoxine Hydrochloride, Riboflavin Supplement, Biotin, Vitamin B12 Supplement, Vitamin D2 Supplement, Folic Acid.

-Ingredients We Liked: Chicken, Chicken Liver, Dried Egg Product, Dried Green Lipped Mussel
+Ingredients We Liked: Beef, Beef Liver, Dried Egg, Salmon Oil, Dried Green-Lipped Mussel

 Most customers like Redbarn cat food.
 Customer review sections, discussion boards, and comment sections are full of people with good things to say about Redbarn.
 The biggest complaint people have about this brand is that some of its stew recipes tend to be extremely watery.